AdamStelmaszczyk/gtsa/games/connect_four.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/a/ad/Connect_Four.gif"/>
 </p>

 The objective of the game is to connect four of one's own discs of the same color next to each other vertically, horizontally, or diagonally before your opponent.
+If there is no free space left, we have a draw.

 Input
 ---